-Mr. LeMenager stated so everyone has hired them and we are paying only a small portion of the bill from our attorney.
+Mr. LeMenager stated so everyone has hired them and we are paying only a small portion of the bill from our Attorney.

 Mr. Moyer stated no, that is not correct.
-There are several firms that do CDD work.
-Hopping Green & Sams is based in Tallahassee and they are actively in this.
-Nancy Linnan from Carlton Fields does several CDDs, and she is involved on behalf of those CDDs.
-Mr. vanAssenderp is not representing the whole group.
+Several firms that do CDD work are involved.
+Hopping Green & Sams is based in Tallahassee and they are actively involved.
+Ms. Nancy Linnan from Carlton Fields represents several CDDs, and she is involved on behalf of those CDDs.
+Mr. vanAssenderp is not representing the entire group.

-Mr. LeMenager asked how many CDDs are you acting as a lobbyist for, and is it more than one?
+Mr. LeMenager asked how many CDDs are you acting as a Lobbyist for, and is it more than one?